aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 **Configure the Amplify Libraries**

-The application uses Amplify Swift libraries to communicate with the services in your AWS account.
-You create a configuration file for the application to discover your specific API values.
+The application uses Amplify Swift libraries to communicate with your GraphQL API.
+You create a configuration file for the application to use your API.

 Switch to the **mobile** folder of the application: